 Where you stand is irrelevant.
 Whether you hold your adjustment one week or a year you are still better off having that critical brain to body connection even if only temporarily.
 The importance of chiropractic is immeasurable because once the brain and its healing power is reconnected to your body through an adjustment I believe there is no limit to what the body can heal.

-This is why I have sought out the most sophisticated technique of spinal correction in chiropractic, the upper cervical Blair system.
+This is why I have sought out the most sophisticated technique of spinal correction in chiropractic, the Blair upper cervical system.
 It’s the best we have as of 2019.

-My advice is to stay with the adjustments at a rate that keeps you connected as much as is practical for you.
+As a Blair upper cervical chiropractor, my advice is to stay with the adjustments at a rate that keeps you connected as much as is practical for you.
 If you need an adjustment/checkup once a week or if you need it once every two months so be it.
 After all it is your life force and your quality of life that we are talking about.